Lum You: Biography

-Lum You was among the many Chinese laborers who came to Washington near the turn of the century.
-A proud, sociable dandy, You was well-liked in the White community.
-He spoke a little English, and acted as an agent between the Chinese workers and their employers.
+Lum You was among the many Chinese laborers who came to the United States near the turn of the century.
+A proud, sociable dandy, Lum was well-liked in the White community.
+In 1894, he arrived in Pacific County, Washington, and although he spoke a little English, Lum quickly became a popular figure, acting as an agent between the Chinese workers and their employers in Bay Center.